getodk/docs/odk1-src/central-server-audits.rst

    .. image:: /img/central-server-audits/overview.png

 Some details will sometimes appear in the :guilabel:`Details` column.
-As of version 0.6 this information is not formatted in a friendly manner.
-This will be improved in future versions.
+The details view will be improved in future versions.

 The table always defaults to only showing audit events from the current calendar day.
 To select a different date range, click on the date in the filter bar.
 A calendar will appear: